When planning to welcome a new baby into your family, preparing for your new financial reality is critical.

 Kolakowski says these are the critical issues that will crop up once you bring a baby into the picture:

-Short- and long-term expenses: With a new baby, luxury expenses such as dining out and taking vacations will probably move down the list of priorities, replaced by hospital bills, designing a nursery, clothing, and baby gear.
+With a new baby, luxury expenses such as dining out and taking vacations will probably move down the list of priorities, replaced by hospital bills, designing a nursery, clothing and baby gear.
 You’ll also factor in planning for the child’s education (who contributes, and how much?), finding daycare or a nanny, or changing schedules to care for the baby.

-Childcare: Kolakowski says that this is the time to listen closely to your own instincts, and drown out the noise of everyone else who has an opinion on daycare vs. a nanny vs. staying home.
+Kolakowski says that this is the time to listen closely to your own instincts, and drown out the noise of everyone else who has an opinion on daycare versus a nanny versus staying home.
 “Allow yourself flexibility to change the care situation once your baby arrives,” she says.
-“You may think you’ll want to go back to work right away after leave, but find yourself wanting to stay home with the baby for the first year, or vice versa.
-Try to create several options for yourself and your family, so that when the time comes you have room to maneuver, and a plan of how to make it work.”
+“You may think you’ll want to go back to work right away after leave but find yourself wanting to stay home with the baby for the first year, or vice versa.
+Try to create several options for yourself and your family, so that when the time comes you have room to maneuver and a plan of how to make it work.”

 When you’re flying solo

 Financial planning becomes even more critical when you’re a single parent, as you don’t have an extra paycheck during the lean times.
 Now is the time to bring in a financial planner and set goals, Kolakowski says.
-“This typically means paying off any debt and resolving credit issues, planning your monthly savings for retirement vs. monthly spending budget, and managing or making long term investments with your capital, plus planning for your child’s education.”
+“This typically means paying off any debt and resolving credit issues, planning your monthly savings for retirement versus monthly spending budget, managing or making long-term investments with your capital, and planning for your child’s education.”

 She suggests lining up emotional and logistical support as early as possible, by tapping social media networks, friends and family members.
 “Join a parents’ group online or find other parents through your hospital’s educational classes as a place to start.
 Go for walks in your neighborhood and introduce yourself to other parents or expecting parents you meet,” Kolakowski says.